Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/index.md

 # BUILDING-M
+## BUILDINGM helps architects and clients to visualize their architectural projects represented in 3D printing.

 You can use the [editor on GitHub](https://github.com/Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.